BrianPugh/cyclopts/docs/source/meta_app.rst

 ========
 Meta App
 ========
-Typically, a Cyclopts application is launched by calling the ``App`` object:
+Typically, a Cyclopts application is launched by calling the :class:`App <cyclopts.App>` object:

 .. code-block:: python